tetrapod00/godot-docs/tutorials/ui/gui_using_fonts.rst

 specify it as a custom font for a Label, RichTextLabel or Label3D node.
 Switch over to the Fontello web interface, then copy the character by selecting it then pressing :kbd:`Ctrl + C` (:kbd:`Cmd + C` on macOS).
-Paste the character in the **Text** property of your Label node.
+Paste the character in the :uiproperty:`Text` property of your Label node.
 The character will appear as a placeholder glyph in the inspector, but it should appear correctly in the 2D/3D viewport.

 To use an icon font alongside a traditional font in the same Control, you can